AnnaVargova/AutomationShield_wiki/Common-functions.md

 `void setInterruptCallback(void (*isr)())`

-Next you must call this method to specify the function which will be executed when ISR occur.
+Next you must call this method to specify the function, which will be executed when ISR occur.

 `float getSamplingPeriod()`

-This method return sampling period in seconds sampling period will be set by calling: `interruptInitialize()`
+This method return sampling period in seconds, sampling period will be set by calling: `interruptInitialize()`

 ### Example